michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 The **Grouping** tab
 ![image](https://user-images.githubusercontent.com/3724718/51763087-3605a180-2097-11e9-982c-a33b5e0466b5.png)

 Provided the Group Col (see the Columns Tab, above) is mapped to a field, this tab show settings for t=how the groups are to be displayed.
-(When no Group the Grouping tab controls
+(When Group Col is not defined,  ALL the values appear in a single group) ls
 A group col setting can be used to define a field that displays multiple sets, or groups, of elements.
 In this demo case, we're grouping on the 'region' field, which takes on 5 different values (East, West, North, South and Central).

 When grouping, by default, the groups are arranged in alphabetical order.
 (See here, Central->East->North->South->West)